 How we work

-BHI maintains an online Reports Plan to ensure that all stakeholders are aware of our program of work and are alerted to upcoming reports.
-The Reports Plan is kept updated to ensure transparency in our work to the community.
+Our Reports Plan is published online to ensure all stakeholders and the community are aware of our program of work and are alerted to upcoming reports.